And all that's actually going on out there, Rush Limbaugh on Friday.

 It's ridiculous to see all this going on.

-And uh people of Philadelphia, you ought to see that I've been reading the papers.
+And people of Philadelphia, you ought to see that.

-People turned against TO.
+People have turned against T.O.

-They don't like TO.
+They don't like T.O.

 This is not good for the Eagles.

-T-O go home or whatever they're saying.
+T.O. is, yeah, they're really down on T.O.
+T.O. go home or whatever they're saying.

-Um, and he already is at home.
+And he already is at home.

-I mean, I uh Andy Reed is the coach of the team, he's in effect the boss of the team.
+I mean, Andy Reid is the coach of the team.

-I would not I would not intrude uh on that relationship.
+I would not intrude on that relationship.

-They're players, you know, they're they're both players.
+They're both players.

-I know Donovan is a quarterback, the leader of the team, but uh this is not good for Eagles fans.
+I know Donovan is a quarterback, the leader of the team, but this is not good for Eagles fans.

 We care about Eagles fans.